Who is considered the next of kin for life insurance?

 Now, your spouse may split the proceeds of your life insurance policy even if did not name them, provided you both live in a community property state.
 However, your spouse can opt out of this provision by signing a waiver.

-How do different states interpret the next-of-kin order?
+How do different states interpret the next of kin order?

-There are no federal next-of-kin laws in the United States, so it falls on the individual states.
-The next-of-kin order differs slightly from state to state, but they generally follow the order listed above.
+There are no federal next of kin laws in the United States, so it falls on the individual states.
+The next of kin order differs slightly from state to state, but they generally follow the order listed above.

-The differences in next-of-kin laws in individual states are too numerous to name, but we can say that nine states are full community property states:
+The differences in next of kin laws in individual states are too numerous to name, but we can say that nine states are full community property states:

 - Arizona